-Brands need to know understand what motivates loyalty from their customers.
-Numerous research studies have identified three main classifications of loyalty, they are:
+Brands need to understand what motivates loyalty from their customers.
+Numerous research studies have identified three main classifications of customer loyalty:

-Behavioral loyalty which is when the customer shops with a brand because it’s convenient.
+Behavioral loyalty: The customer shops with a brand because it’s convenient.
 Their loyalty is driven by habit rather than a genuine connection to the brand.

-Rational loyalty which is when customers shop with a particular brand because of price, for example, but will switch to another brand if they can find a more affordable option.
+Rational loyalty: Customers shop with a particular brand because of price, for example, but will switch to another brand if they can find a more affordable option.

-Emotional loyalty which means customers are emotionally engaged, feel delighted by the brand, and would advocate and recommend the brand to their friends and family.
+Emotional loyalty: Customers are emotionally engaged, feel delighted by the brand, and would advocate and recommend the brand to their friends and family.
 These customers will spend with a brand no matter what.

 Research from Forrester concludes that emotion is the biggest driver of loyalty in many industries.
 A study by CapGemini found that there are significant brand benefits to nurturing a relationship with emotionally invested customers.